Lump Crab Meat

 "5 Stars!
 Great service and excellent quality crab meat.
 Shipping was easy and arrived on time .
 Will Be a repeat customer" -Bob of Palm Beach, FL

-"I could not believe the hunks of crab meat.
+"I could not believe the big hunks of crabmeat.
 I cannot find anything like this in the store.
-It was so delicious!" -Garry of Park City, UT
+It made the best deviled crab!" -Garry of Park City, UT

 How to Make Authentic Maryland Crab Cakes

-1 pound lump or jumbo lump crab meat
+1 pound backfin lump or jumbo lump crab meat (fresh) or canned crab meat (pasteurized)

 2 lg eggs